 In 1972, the CWD was replaced by the new Department for Community Welfare.
 At this time, the Department took over responsibilities to Aboriginal children that were previously held by the authorities for ‘native welfare’.

-Government records are held at the State Records Office, but permission to access them must be obtained from Freedom of Information at the Department for Child Protection and Family Support.
+Government records are held at the State Records Office, but permission to access them must be obtained from Freedom of Information at Child Protection and Family Support, Department of Communities.